 The review teams were composed of environmental professionals having expertise in the resource areas considered by the DOE and with experience evaluating the impacts of industrial facilities and energy-related projects.
 The review teams considered the information provided as part of each application, which included narrative text, worksheets, and the environmental information volumes for the sites proposed by the applicant.
 Reviewers conducted preliminary analyses to identify the potential range of impacts that would be associated with each application.
-In addition, reviewers identified both direct and indirect potential impacts to the resource areas mentioned above, as well as short-term impacts that might occur during construction and start-up, and long-term impacts that might occur over the expected operational life of the proposed project and beyond.
+In addition, reviewers identified both direct and indirect potential impacts to the resource areas mentioned above, as well as short-term impacts that might occur over the expected operational life of the proposed project and beyond.
 The reviewers also considered any mitigation measures proposed by the applicant, and any reasonably available mitigation measures that may not have been proposed.